 Do you want your website to be seen by searchers in more than just one location?
 Whether you operate a business with multiple locations or a just single location serving a larger area, being found by searchers in more than one location is good for business.

 This post will talk about how you can use SEMrush to assist your multi-location SEO strategy so that your website can be found by searchers in multiple cities and devices.
-We'll also share an example project we created to showcase how the feature works.

 Table of Contents: